Ironholds/averageimage/README.md

 Usage
 ======
-Things you can do with meanit and absolutely should:
+Things you can do with averageimage and absolutely should:

 * Generate beautiful composite JPEGs or PNGs.
 * Join me in pushing R over the threshold of Zawinski's law.

-Things you cannot do with meanit and should feel bad for even thinking of:
+Things you cannot do with averageimage and should feel bad for even thinking of:

 * Mix JPEGs and PNGs in your file list;
 * Mix full PNGs and grayscale PNGs (you _can_, but the resulting image will be grayscale);